petertengg/petertengg.github.io/Programming/_posts/2025-07-29-how-i-build-my-personal-site-with-jekyll-and-minimal-mistakes-part-1.md

   - "Github Pages"
 ---

+*Edit 2025-08-02*: I wrote this post before retiring the Cooking sub-blog.
+However, I will leave it as an example throughout this series to keep the original story telling.
+{: .notice}

 ## Introduction

 This is Part 1 in a three-post series, where I sum up the journey of building my website.
 In this part, I will discuss why I chose this tech stack, the structural design choices I made, and we will face our first challenge early in the implementation process.